QC-CALC Part File Utility Manual - 4.1

 SQL Server

-Enter all the typical server information for the database and click the Test Connection button to make sure it is all correct.
-You can use the Copy from source link to copy all of the SQL Server settings from the previous screen if needed.
+Enter all the typical server information for the database and click the Test Connection button to ensure it is correct.
+If needed, you can use the Copy from source link to copy all of the SQL Server settings from the previous screen.
 Use the button to choose the Part File to receive the data.

 Merge Style allows you to choose how the part files should be merged.
-See below for an explanation of the options.
+The options are explained below.

 Append Records

 The Append Records option appends what you are merging.
 For example, the part files shown below are about to be appended.
-The part file on the left is the destination file and the right one is the source file.
+The part file on the left is the destination file, and the one on the right is the source file.

-The destination file will be shown at the beginning of the merged part file and the source file will be shown at the end when they are appended.
+The destination file will be shown at the beginning of the merged part file, and the source file will be at the end when the process is finished.
 As highlighted in the picture, the time the parts were inspected will not change how the parts are listed.

 Sort By Date

-The Sort By Date option will organize the merged part file in order of the time that the parts were inspected.
+The Sort By Date option organizes the merged part file in order of the time that the parts were inspected.
 For example, the part files shown below are about to be sorted by date.
-The part file on the left is the destination file and the right one is the source file.
+The part file on the left is the destination file, and the one on the right is the source file.

-When the part files are merged, they are sorted by what time the parts were inspected as shown in the example.
-The data is mixed unlike how it would be if it were appended.
+When the part files are merged, they are sorted by the time the parts were inspected, as shown in the example.
+The data is mixed, unlike if it were appended.

-The Process step is the final part of Merge Part Files where the part files will be merged.
-Click the Process button to start the processing of the files.
-As the files are processed, the Status area at the top of the screen will update to show you the processing that is happening.
+The Process step is the final part of Merge Part Files, where the part files are merged.
+Click the Process button to start processing the files.
+As the files are processed, the Status area at the top of the screen will update to show that the processing is happening.

 Status

-The Status box shows the status of the merging.
-If there is an error, a message will appear in this section saying that there was an error, and the part files cannot be merged along with an explanation as to why.
+The Status box shows the merging status.
+If there is an error, a message will appear in this section saying that there was an error and that the part files cannot be merged, along with an explanation.
 This means that you will have to go back and change either the source file or the destination file to correct the error.

 Debug Mode

-A Prolink support person may ask you to check this box if you have run into problems merging files.
+A Prolink support person may ask you to check this box if you have trouble merging files.

 This screen is used to choose where the copy of the part file will be made.
-Enter all the typical server information for the database and click the Test Connection button to make sure it is all correct.
-You can use the Copy from source link to copy all of the SQL Server settings from the previous screen if needed.
+Enter all the typical server information for the database and click the Test Connection button to make sure it is correct.
+If needed, you can use the Copy from source link to copy all of the SQL Server settings from the previous screen.

 Choose/Type Location

-You can choose to put the new part file into an existing Location, type a new file to create a new Location within the database, or leave this area blank to keep the part file out of any Location at all.
+You can put the copied part file into an existing Location, enter a new name to create a new Location within the database, or leave this area blank to keep the part file out of any Location.

 Choose Category

-Use the button to choose a Category for the new part file or leave this area blank to not use a Category at all.
+Use the button to choose a Category for the copied part file or leave this area blank to not use a Category at all.

 New Part File Name

-The previous part file name will be shown here automatically, but if you would like to rename the file in the process of making the copy this is where the new name would be entered.
+The previous part file name will be shown here automatically, but if you would like to rename the file during the copying process, enter the new name here.

-Click the Process button to start the processing of the files.
+Click the Process button to start processing the files.
 The Status area at the top of the screen will update to show you the processing that is happening.

 Status

-The Status box shows the process of the copying.
-If there is an error, a message will appear in this section saying that and the part file cannot be copied along with an explanation as to why.
+The Status box shows the copying process.
+If there is an error, a message will appear in this section saying that the part file cannot be copied, along with an explanation as to why.
 This means that you will have to go back and change either the source file or the destination file to correct the error.

 Debug Mode

-A Prolink support person may ask you to check this box if you have run into problems copying files.
+A Prolink support person may ask you to check this box if you have trouble copying files.

 As part files are changed over time, behind the scenes models may be created to keep track of these changes.
 For example, if you change the nominal and tolerances for a specific characteristic a new model would be created, and the old data would be in the old model along with the old nominals and tolerances.
 The new model would mark the point where those values were changed, and all new data would be saved into that model.
 QC-CALC is not model aware, and you will just see the new nominal and tolerances applied to all data in the file, but if you use ERS you will see the different models over time.